linuxwolf/mmiller-wg/draft-mmiller-curdle-alg-none-gone.md

 --- abstract

 A JSON Web Signature (JWS) can be generated that lacks any integrity protection of the payload (sometimes called "unprotected JWS").
 The "none" algorithm provides no security properties, and has been mis-implemented and mis-used that has demonstrable exploits and vulnerabilities in the real world.
-This document deprecates the use of "none".
+This document deprecates the use of "none" for future use, and provides recommendations to implementers that need to support "none" for existing deployments.

 --- middle